 - Frustrated magnetism

 - Functional metal–organic frameworks

-We try hard to make sure our Part IIs have a strong sense of ownership over their project, because engagement correlates much more strongly with the success of the year than do marks in Part I. We are proud that our Part IIs have won the thesis prize six times in as many years, and that many have seen their work published in the world’s most prestigious chemistry, physics, and materials science journals.
+We try hard to make sure our Part IIs have a strong sense of ownership over their project, because engagement correlates much more strongly with the success of the year than do marks in Part I. We are proud that our Part IIs have won the thesis prize seven times in as many years, and that many have seen their work published in the world’s most prestigious chemistry, physics, and materials science journals.

 Everyone in the group attends at least one conference during the year.
 This gives each student a chance to talk about what they’re doing (always good practice for the viva), to get a feel for what is happening in the broader field, to meet some people from other UK chemistry departments, and to find out what research-level discourse feels like.